ASUCICREPO/Medical-Specialty-Matchmaker/docs/APIDoc.md

-# Medical Specialty Matchmaker APIs

-This document provides comprehensive API documentation for the Medical Specialty Matchmaker system.

----
+# API Documentation

 ## Overview

 The Medical Specialty Matchmaker API provides endpoints for intelligent medical case triage, specialty classification, and data management.
-The API is built on AWS API Gateway with Lambda backend functions, supporting CORS for web applications and AI-powered classification using AWS Bedrock.
+The API is built on AWS API Gateway connecting to Lambda backend functions.

----

 ## Base URL